zoer/mongoid-ancestry/README.md

     node.descendants(:from_depth => 2, :to_depth => 4)
     node.subtree.from_depth(10).to_depth(12)

-Please note that depth constraints cannot be passed to ancestor_ids and path_ids.
+Please note that depth constraints cannot be passed to `ancestor_ids` and `path_ids`.
 The reason for this is that both these relations can be fetched directly from the ancestry column without performing a database query.
 It would require an entirely different method of applying the depth constraints which isn't worth the effort of implementing.
-You can use ancestors(depth_options).map(&:id) or ancestor_ids.slice(min_depth..max_depth) instead.
+You can use `ancestors(depth_options).map(&:id)` or `ancestor_ids.slice(min_depth..max_depth)` instead.

 ## STI support